 Even further inland, the agricultural fields are replaced by fig and olive orchards.
 These orchards are used by many migrants, like flycatchers and warblers.
 Golden Oriole is often heard from within these orchards.
 Passing larger migrants, like storks and raptors can easily be seen from these areas.
 Large flocks of Red-footed Falcon can be present on the power lines.
 Lesser Kestrel hunts in and around these orchards and fields and return with prey to their nests (mainly) on the island of Megalonisi.
 If you're lucky, you'll find a passing Levant Sparrowhawk.

 The area surrounding the river, which eventually flows into the sea on Faneromeni Beach, is good for many species of migrants and local reedbirds.
 The road goes through the river and is a very good spot to observe drinking birds, like flocks of Spanish Sparrow and many other songbirds.
 When the water is relatively low, this spot is perfect for observing other waterbirds, like waders and herons.
 Just north of this crossing, the landscape is pretty rocky.
-Here, flocks of Rock Pigeon can be found.
+Here, flocks of Rock Dove can be found.

 The area is fairly accessable, especially by foot.
 Most of the track is tarmac and easy to walk on.
 The best way to walk around is to drive towards the restaurant on the beach, park your car there and walk around counter clockwise.
 Therefore, you'll need to cross the river mouth, so keep in mind you'll need the right equipment to cross, but most of the times the crossing is just a meter of water in width.
 You'll have to climb some rocks to continue your track, but this is fairly easy to do, even with telescope and camera.